TasfiaZaima/Performance_Testing_Project/README.md

-# Performance_Testing_Project
 # Performance Testing - Booking Website with JMeter

-#

----

-## 📖 Introduction
-In this project, I conducted performance testing on the [Restful Booker](https://restful-booker.herokuapp.com) website using **Apache JMeter**.
+In this project, I conducted performance testing on the testing website using **Apache JMeter**.
 The goal was to assess the performance and reliability of its API endpoints under simulated load conditions.

 # Testing Site
 **Website:** [https://restful-booker.herokuapp.com](https://restful-booker.herokuapp.com)